 What Good Motorcycle Insurance Costs

 Imagine you’re shopping around for insurance, and you have a decent driving record and no real accident history.
-Let’s take some easy figures for the average motorcycle insurance buyer and apply it to cars and motorcycles.
+Let’s take some easy figures for the average motorcycle insurance buyer and apply them to cars and motorcycles.

 If you’re looking for car insurance, you may get a quote for “full coverage” liability insurance for $300 per six months.
 This type of coverage will pay the bills of other drivers you might hit and protect you against theft and other non-injury losses.
 Then, if you ask for UM/UIM coverage, the rate may go up to $500 total.
 It’s not a huge jump, just another $33 per month, and many drivers choose to get the added coverage.

 On the other hand, if you’re shopping for motorcycle insurance, you’ll get a much different quote.
 If you just want full coverage liability insurance, it may run as low as $50 for a six-month premium.
 That’s a lot less than the auto quote and for good reason.
 If a motorcycle hits a car, the damage is typically minimal, and even a damaged motorcycle doesn’t cost as much to repair as a damaged car.
 But when you tack on the optional UM/UIM coverage, you’re looking at maybe $450 for that same six-month period.
-That’s a jump of $400—eight times as much the original premium.
+That’s a jump of $400—eight times as much as the original premium.

-That sticker shock often compels the motorcyclist to waive UM/UIM coverage, because the difference is simply too great.
+That sticker shock often compels the motorcyclist to waive UM/UIM coverage because the difference is simply too great.
 It’s a problem motorcycle accident injury attorneys like me see all too often.
 Riders find it too hard to agree to that extra expense.
 But I’d argue that UM/UIM coverage is a must.
 After all, we’re riding on the streets with only a leather jacket and a helmet on to protect us from two-ton cars.

-Think about it: if someone rolls forward at a stop light and accidentally taps your bumper when you’re in a car, you are safely encased in a metal structure and restrained by a seat belt, and your bumper often absorbs the shock.
+Think about it: if someone rolls forward at a stoplight and accidentally taps your bumper when you’re in a car, you are safely encased in a metal structure and restrained by a seat belt, and your bumper often absorbs the shock.
 Not so on a motorcycle.
 That small hit can break your back or pull a shoulder out of socket.

 A hit and run is even worse.
 When people are hit in their car or truck and the driver tries to flee, they can follow the offender, at least they get the license plate and then call 911.
 Or if the impact is significant, both cars will typically be disabled and can only limp so far before stopping.
 Not so with a motorcycle.